-The diatom community was composed of six species representing the most abundant genera observed at the sampling site (Supporting Information Table S1).
+The diatom community was composed of six species representing the most abundant genera (i.e. Nitzschia, Amphora, Cylindrotheca, Gyrosigma and Navicula) observed at the sampling site.
+(Supporting Information Table S1).
 All diatom species were obtained from the culture collection of the Protistology and Aquatic Ecology Research Group (UGent) (http://bccm.belspo.be).
 Prior to the experiments, the diatoms were grown in tissue bottles (Greiner BioOne, CELLSTAR® TC, 175 cm2 growth surface) during 10 days in a climate room at 15±1 °C, a light/dark cycle of 12h / 12h and an illumination of 90 µmol photons m-2 s-1, in culture medium consisting of filtered and autoclaved natural seawater (salinity 32±1) enriched with f/2 nutrients (Guillard 1975).
+In spite of their possibly different optimal requirements, applying the same conditions (e.g. in terms of irradiance) was found to be suitable (see previous experiments of De Troch et al.) as the species also co-occur together in the field.

 Diatom experiments.
-The experimental diatom communities were exposed in five treatments to 0, 200 (hereafter ‘low’) and 500 (hereafter ‘high’) µg/l atrazine and copper, respectively.
+The experimental diatom communities were exposed to five treatments to 0, 200 (hereafter ‘low’) and 500 (hereafter ‘high’) µg/l atrazine and copper, respectively.
 Concentrations were based on trial tests (data not shown) as well as published sensitivity data for marine benthic diatoms (Pistocchi et al. 1997, Levy et al. 2007, Wood et al. 2014).
-Atrazine treatments were prepared from a stock solution obtained by dissolving 50 mg technical atrazine (2-chloro-4-ethylamino-6-isopropylamino-s-triazine, 99.8% pure, Sigma-Aldrich Chemie Gmbh, Munich, Germany) in 10 ml acetone as a carrier to increase the solubility of atrazine, with a maximum final volume of 0.01% acetone in the treatments.
+Atrazine treatments were prepared from a stock solution obtained by dissolving 50 mg commercial atrazine (2-chloro-4-ethylamino-6-isopropylamino-s-triazine, 99.8% pure, Sigma-Aldrich Chemie Gmbh, Munich, Germany) in 10 ml acetone as a carrier to increase the solubility of atrazine, with a maximum final volume of 0.01% acetone in the treatments.
 An acetone control treatment of 0.01% acetone was included and compared to an acetone-free control to test for carrier effects.
 All atrazine treatments were compared to the acetone control.
 Copper (as a Cu[II]Cl2 solution, analytical grade; VWR International) was spiked directly into the culture medium before exposure of the diatoms.
 F/2 culture medium was prepared without EDTA, to avoid complexation of free copper ions (Pistocchi et al. 1997).
 The obtained atrazine and copper concentrations that were finally applied in the experiment are listed in Table S2.
 Additionally, the six diatom species were grown in monoculture under control conditions, to quantify each species’ biomass and EFA production in the absence of the stressors (Table S1).
 All treatments were run in tissue culture flasks (Greiner BioOne, CELLSTAR® TC, 175 cm2 growth surface), with nine replicates per treatment (three replicates in the monoculture treatments).
 Each microcosm (100 ml) was inoculated with a total cell density of approximately 5000 diatom cells/ml (belonging to the same species in the monocultures, between 800-850 cells/ml per species in the diatom communities) from exponentially growing cultures, and incubated in a climate room at 15±1 °C, under a light / dark cycle of 12h / 12h at 90 µmol photons m-2s-1.
 Culture medium was renewed after eight and 15 days.
 Diatom biofilms as food for the copepod experiment as well as for the EFA analyses (see below) were harvested after 15 days (late exponential growth phase).
 The experiments were terminated after 25 days.